Trump growing frustrated with China, weighs trade steps: officials

 “I think China will be stepping up,” Trump said at the time.

-Since then, however, North Korea's tests of long-range missiles have continued unabated and there have been reports Pyongyang is preparing for another underground nuclear test.
+Since then, however, North Korea’s tests of long-range missiles have continued unabated and there have been reports it is preparing for another underground nuclear test.

 Trump dropped by last Thursday as White House national security adviser H.R.
-McMaster and Trump senior adviser Jared Kushner were meeting with Chinese State Councillor Yang Jiechi, an official said.
+McMaster and Trump senior adviser Jared Kushner were meeting Chinese State Councillor Yang Jiechi, an official said.

 China’s inability to make headway on North Korea was one of the topics that was discussed, according to two people familiar with the meeting.

-Officials in Beijing did not respond to a request for comment on the meeting.
+Ministry spokesman Lu Kang did not directly answer a question about that meeting, but said China and the United States had discussed North Korea, among other issues, during a security dialogue Yang attended.

+Yang also had a separate meeting with Trump.
+The ministry said last week that Yang told Trump that China was willing to work with all sides, including the United States, to lessen tension on the Korean peninsula and promote an “appropriate” resolution.

-Meeting Indian Prime Minister Narendra Modi on Monday at the White House, Trump made a point of noting that the United States, India and Japan would be joining together in naval exercises soon in the Indian Ocean, a point that seemed aimed at India rival Beijing.
+Trump met Indian Prime Minister Narendra Modi on Monday at the White House and made a point of noting that the United States, India and Japan would be joining together in naval exercises soon in the Indian Ocean, a point that seemed aimed at India rival Beijing.

 Trump also thanked India for joining the United States in imposing new sanctions against North Korea.